Writing & Reading Support (for Undergraduates)

 Date Offered:

-TL;DR Body Paragraphs
+TL;DR Writing Body Paragraphs

 This 30 to 40 minute workshop will focus on the purpose, or function, body paragraphs.
 We will look at “topic sentences,” supporting evidence, and explaining the connection between the evidence, topic sentence, and thesis statement.
 Attendees should feel free to bring specific questions to the workshop.